BLS Releases January 2019 Employment Situation (Feb. 2019)

 The tighter labor market is showing some dividends in wage growth.
 The average hourly wage is up 3.2 percent over the last year; over the last three months (November, December, and January), the annualized rate was up 3.3 percent.
 With the core rate of inflation at 2.2 percent, increased hourly wages translate to modest real wage gains.

 In sum, this is mostly a positive jobs report.
 The pace of job growth that began seven years ago is continuing, with the economy adding a total of 2.7 million jobs during 2018.
 This growth rate is pulling more workers into the labor market, which is now tight enough to produce real wage gains.

-The full BLS press release on the April 2018 employment situation can be accessed in the .pdf below:
+The full BLS press release on the January 2019 employment situation can be accessed in the link below:

 The next employment situation report for February 2019 will be released on Friday, March 8, 2019.